merwin-asm/OpenCrawler/docs.md

 -  Search function aint making use of all possible filtures to find a site
 -  installer.py and install.sh aint same , install.sh also installs python and pip then runs installer.py
 -  installer.py and install.sh is only for linux use
+-  we use proxyscrape API for geting free proxies
+-  we use Virus Total's API for scanning websites , if required